graphql/graphql-spec/CONTRIBUTING.md

 should encourage adoption of the RFC by opening issues or pull requests on other popular GraphQL libraries.

-An *accepted* RFC is merged into the GraphQL spec's master branch by an editor and will be included in the next released revision.
+An *accepted* RFC is merged into the GraphQL spec's main branch by an editor and will be included in the next released revision.